Introducing PPC's Coaches & Staff

 Jay was a top ranked Pacific NW table tennis player for 23 years before taking an 18 year break to raise his family of five kids.
 He is thrilled now to be the manager at PPC!

 USATT Hall of Famer Sean O'Neill is one of the most decorated coaches and players in the US.
-We are thrilled to have him as Head Coach of our Junior Program.
+We are thrilled to have him as one of our coaches.
 Sean also coaches some group classes, and works as Media and Marketing Manager for Paddle Palace.
 Credentials:

 (1991, 1989, 1988, 1987, 1985)